Visual AI Takes Quality Control to a New Level

 [Un|Semi|Self] Supervised Learning

 If a machine-learning algorithm (NN) requires ground truth labels, i.e. annotations, then we are talking about supervised learning.
 If not, then it is an unsupervised method or something in between – semi or self-supervised method.
 However, building an annotated dataset is much more expensive than simply obtaining data with no labels.
-The good news is that the latest research in Neural Networks tackle problems with unsupervised learning.
+The good news is that the latest research in Neural Networks tackles problems with unsupervised learning.

 On the left is the original item without any defects, on the right, a bit damaged one.
-If we know the labels (OK/DEFECT), we can train a supervised machine learning algorithm.
+If we know the labels (OK/DEFECT), we can train a supervised machine-learning algorithm.
 [Source: Kaggle]

 Here is the list of common services and techniques for visual inspection: